Toni Anderson Missing: Family ‘Worried Sick’ About Young Woman Who Vanished After Being Stopped By Police

 Toni Anderson, 20, vanished almost a week ago after being pulled over by police on a Kansas City, Missouri highway.
 Her friends and family are extremely worried about the young woman and are perplexed about what could have happened to her.

-Pete Sanchez, Toni’s boyfriend, said that every time he leaves the home he shared with her, he hopes to somehow see her.
+Pete Sanchez, Toni’s boyfriend, said that every time he leaves the home he shared with her, he hopes to see her somehow.
 Pete told the New York Post that Toni’s friends and family are “worried sick” about her.
 He added that he is concerned about her well-being, noting, “Her safety is my main concern right now.”

 PLEASE SHARE TONI ANDERSON IS MISSING LAST SEEN SATURDAY FROM shes from WICHITA BUT LIVES IN KC HER PHONE IS OFF LAST WAS TOLD SHE WAS BEING pic.twitter.com/AJUZIDVbdy